oliverjam/intro-react-workshop/workshop-top-notch-stopwatch/README.md

 The goal is to build a timer that you can start, pause and reset back to 0.

+Write your code in `index.html` (no peaking in the solution files for now!)

 **Hint 1:** You're going to need `componentDidMount`

 <details>